pirovc/metameta/README.md

 * kaiju requires one or more GenBank flat file (extension .gbff)
 * kraken requires one or more fasta files (extension .fna) with the gi identifier on the header (e.g. ">gi|9632287|ref|NC_001998.1| Guinea pig Chlamydia phage, complete genome")

 MetaMeta will compile the "custom_db" on the first run and use it as a database.
+After finished it is possible to delete de database definition from the configuration file for the following runs.

 Creating a custom database based on NCBI genomes:
 -------------------------------------------------